ma649/ma649.github.io/_posts/2021-01-15-Linear-Regrehttps:/github.com/ma649/ma649.github.io/blob/master/_posts/2021-01-15-Linear-Regresson-Article.mdsson-Article.md

 Linear Regression is an important introductary topic for those who are starting to get into machine learning / statistics.
 Understanding the main concept behind it is essential as it will allow you to transition into other complex algorithms.
 Linear Regression falls under
 Supervised Learning.
-This means we are provided with the input and output values.
-And it is a form of regression analysis.
+This means we are provided with the input and output values, and we try to predict an outcome based on this information.
+As the name suggests, Linear regression is a form of regression analysis (as opposed to Classification).
+In this instance, we are trying to predict a continious variable.

-As the name suggests, in

 The goal of linear regression is simple, we aim to draw the line of best fit.